 - Abstraction at Parteen Basin has the least environmental impact of the four options under consideration.

 - It can avail of existing ‘hydro-power’ infrastructure which ensures that the proposed water abstraction can be implemented within existing normal operating water levels and with no impact on statutory flow requirements in the Lower Shannon.

 - Abstraction from hydro-power facilities is common practice worldwide and the Parteen Basin option will use only a small fraction (approximately 2%) of ‘hydro-power’ water that would otherwise have been used for power generation and then discharged to sea.

 - It also spreads the benefit over the widest area by creating multiple opportunities to supply treated water to communities in the vicinity of Parteen Basin and along a route corridor from Parteen Basin to Dublin.
 The counties traversed include Tipperary, Offaly, Laois, Westmeath, Kildare, Meath and Dublin.

 The Preliminary Options Appraisal Report concludes that desalination, as the only other potentially viable option at this stage of the project, is much less suitable than the Parteen Basin option, due primarily to significantly higher costs, being a Dublin-centric solution, and being a less environmentally friendly option with a considerably higher energy requirement, chemical usage and waste discharge.

 Public feedback was sought on the Preliminary Options Appraisal Report and the Water Supply Project is now undergoing rigorous environmental assessment to ensure that all possible relevant factors are examined in reaching a final decision on the preferred option.
-The final preferred option will be identified in the Final Options Appraisal Report, due for publication in Summer 2016.
+The final preferred option will be identified in the Final Options Appraisal Report, due for publication in September 2016.